How to get Apple Watch Hermès Cuff Band look for less

 People who own it love the way it looks and feels, and some even say that others think they're wearing an actual Hermès Apple Watch strap.

-If you're looking for a low-cost version of the Apple Watch Hermès, you can't go wrong with the Vilo V-Moro cuff band.
+If you're looking for a low-cost version of the Apple Watch Hermès, you can't go wrong with the Vilo V-Moro cuff band for $14.

 Jack Foster Leather Apple Watch cuff

 Jack Foster Leather brings an affordable yet still handcrafted leather cuff, similar to the Apple Watch Hermès with its Apple Watch cuff.
-It is made to order, so you get a one-of-a-kind cuff, like no other.
+It's made to order, so you get a one-of-a-kind cuff, like no other.

 Expertly crafted by hand and made with genuine Horween Dublin leather, the Jack Foster Leather Apple Watch cuff fits the 38 and 42mm versions of the Apple Watch.
-It comes in two shades: dark cognac and English tan, and its fittings are stainless steel or gray.
+It comes in two shades — dark cognac and English tan — and its fittings are stainless steel or gray.

-While not cheap at $165, it is still much less expensive than the actual Apple Watch Hermès and retains that elegant one-of-a-kind handcrafted touch.
+While not cheap at $175, it's still much less expensive than the actual Apple Watch Hermès and retains that elegant one-of-a-kind handcrafted touch.

 If you want a band for your Apple Watch that mimics the style and upscale appeal of the Apple Watch Hermès, the Jack Foster Leather Apple Watch cuff is the one for you.